TTTSNB/ChemChefRDF/README.md

 ## WHAT IS ChemChefRDF?

-**ChemChefRDF** (CCRDF) *is a suite of open-source resources, including a well-defined set of inter-connected workflows, enabling its users to...*
+**ChemChefRDF** (CCRDF) *is a suite of open-source resources, including a well-defined set of interconnected workflows, enabling its users to...*

 + **SEARCH FOR CHEMICAL REACTION RECIPES:** *identify "recipes" for existing chemical reactions using either the query models that we provide and teach you to customize or semantic, prototype recipes we teach you to write.*